 Did Ben Stokes Get A Hair Transplant?

-It’s quite likely that Ben Stokes had a hair transplant sometime between 2018 and 2019.
-Usually sporting a classic taper cut, this time around, the all-rounder was also seen with a fresh buzzcut and a hairline that looked like it’d moved a bit forward (instead of receding as it was happening before).
+Ben Stokes had a hair transplant in 2018.
+Usually sporting a classic taper cut, during that time, the all-rounder was seen with a fresh buzzcut and a hairline that looked like it’d moved a bit forward (instead of receding as it was happening before).

 Many reported that new hair was just a part of Ben entering his “new era” after being cleared of “affray” – a public fight disturbing the peace – charges against him after he got involved in a brawl outside of Bristol club.

 Why Did Ben Stokes Have A Hair Transplant?

 From the looks of it, Ben Stokes was losing his hair due to male pattern baldness or androgenetic alopecia, which has affected millions of men and women around the globe.
 It’s something that occurs due to a combination of genetics and hormones.

 The reason why this type of hair loss is called “pattern” baldness is because it progresses in a distinct pattern.
 The hairline starts receding in an “M” shape (like what you saw above).
 It keeps moving backwards, and you might also develop a bald spot in the crown at the same time.

 Except for a hair transplant, there’s no permanent treatment (it has no cure) for this type of hair loss.
 Medications like minoxidil and finasteride are also effective, but you have to keep taking them to see results, and they can cause some unwanted side effects.